Emily & Tim: Release

 The film premiered at the Montreal World Film Festival on August 29, 2015.

 Reception

 Gary Goldstein of the Los Angeles Times gave the film a negative review and wrote, "But an intriguing casting gimmick can’t mask a story — and a relationship — that’s largely unremarkable."
-The Chicago Tribune awarded the film two stars.
+On Chicago Tribune, Alissa Simon wrote, "it’s a nice concept (...)
+But overall (...) is about as profound as a Hallmark greeting card and as sophisticated as an average Lifetime movie."